SPRuegg/ImageToASCII/README.md

 3. **Output**:
    After the image is processed, the ASCII art will be saved in a file named (ASCII).txt in the same directory where the program is run.

+## Known Issues
+If you have a file with the ".png" extension, however it was not originally a ".png" file, and was simply renamed, then the program will not detect it as a valid file.
+Ensure that the image you want to convert was already in ".png" format, otherwise find a conversion website to convert your image into the ".png" format properly.

 ## How it Works
 1. The program takes in a valid file of png format.
 2. It then calculates the brightness of each pixel, and determines which ASCII character to write it to